Foraging is an ancient practice that helps restore your connection to the natural world and boosts your physical, mental and emotional wellbeing.

 Through learning how plants nourish and heal us, we deepen our sense of belonging to the Earth.

-‘An incredible asset to my foraging education!’ – Liza Jasmina Stirling
+‘An incredible asset to my foraging education!’ – Liza Jasmina Stirling (foraging teacher)

 So you can keep them on your mobile device when you go out foraging.

 No need to drain your monthly data package.
 And no need to be connected to the internet.

 Alexanders, Ash, Beech, Bramble, Brooklime, Burdock, Campion, Chickweed, Cleavers, Clover, Crab Apple, Daisy, Dandelion, Dock, Elder, Fat Hen, Garlic Mustard, Gorse, Ground Elder, Ground Ivy, Guelder Rose, Hawthorn, Hazel, Horseradish, Lime, Mallow, Meadowsweet, Mugwort, Navelwort, Oak, Oxeye Daisy, Pine, Plantain, Primrose, Rosebay Willowherb, Rosehip, Rowan, Samphire, Saxifrage, Scurvygrass, Sea Aster, Sea Beet, Sea Buckthorn, Selfheal, Sloe, Sorrel, Sowthistle, Stinging Nettle, Strawberry Tree, Sweet Chestnut, Violet, Wild Garlic, Wild Service Tree, Wood Avens and Yarrow.

-Kind Words From Customers
+Kind Words From Previous Customers

 ‘The scope, scholarship, references and wonderful photographs make these notebooks a brilliant resource and a source of constant pleasure.
 Thank you.’ – Lynne Friedli